 Putting the Myth to Rest

 There is an indisputable difference between owning a dog or cat and confining a lion or tiger to a captive life.
 All wild animals should be able to live, well, in the wild.
-Thousands of years ago wild animals were domesticated out of necessity, and despite any failed attempts by exotic pet owners to prove otherwise, domesticating wild animals at this junction is nothing more than self-gratification.
-Our energy and our focus should be on the conservation and survival of a species—particularly of endangered species—not on attempts to domesticate those that cannot be.
+Thousands of years ago wild animals were domesticated out of necessity, and despite many failed attempts by exotic pet owners to prove otherwise, domesticating wild animals at this junction is nothing more than self-gratification.
+Our energy and our focus should be on the Conservation and survival of a species—particularly of endangered species—not on attempts to domesticate those that cannot be.